unlim-it/docs.bosonprotocol.io/src/docs/reference-application.md

 ---
 layout: docs
-title: "Boson Protocol: Docs: Reference Application"
+title: "Boson Protocol: Docs: Leptonite"
-short_title: "Reference Application"
+short_title: "Leptonite"
-permalink: /reference-application/
+permalink: /leptonite/
 ---

-# Leptonit application
+# Leptonite application

-The Leptonite application demonstrates how Boson Protocol could be used.
-The Leptonite application can serve as a template or starting point for one's own application built on top of Boson Protocol.
+The Leptonite application is a demo marketplace which shows how Boson Protocol could be used.
+The Leptonite application can serve as a template or starting point for one's own application(s) built on top of Boson Protocol.